microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/teams-private-channels-management.md

 Whether you're looking to perform eDiscovery or legal hold on files in a private channel or looking to build a custom app that places files in specific private channels, you'll want a way to query the unique SharePoint site collections that are created for each private channel.

-As an admin, you can use Microsoft Graph APIs commands to query these URLs.
+Use Microsoft Graph APIs commands to query these URLs.

-You can try these commands through [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
+You can try the Microsoft Graph APIs commands through [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).

-1. Use the following to get the list of private channel IDs for a given team, where <team_id> is the group ID of the team.
+1. Use the following command to get the list of private channel IDs for a given team, where <team_id> is the group ID of the team.
 You'll need this in subsequent calls.
 (You can easily find the group ID in the link to the team.)

 ### Request